misiakie/CS230-RNN-for-BMIs/README.md

 ## Introduction

 Brain-machine interfaces attempt to translate neural activity into control signals and create a direct pathway between the brain and an external device.
-In particular, BMIs give hope to disabled patients for restoring some of their mobility through neural prosthetics.
+In particular, BMIs give hope to impaired patients for communicating via an external computer.
 The main challenge lies in reliably decoding neural activity, a highly non-linear and noisy time series data, into a particular stimulus.
-In this project, we build a recurrent neural network to decode the arm kinematic of a monkey from an intracortical array of 96 electrodes.
-The monkey were trained to move a cursor on a screen to reach targets.
-Our goal is to infer the instantaneous hand position and velocity using our RNN model and the neural signal as an input.
+In this project, we build a recurrent neural network to decode covert mental processes of non-human primates from intracortical electrodes.
+The animals were trained to reach a target on a screen among 48 predefined positions.
+Our goal is to infer which target the animal plan on reaching from its neural activity.
+We used data provided by the Stanford Neural Prosthetic System Lab and constructed a RNN model with one LSTM that shows promising performances.